Medication after minimally invasive spine surgery

-Facing any sort of surgery can be scary, but you can mitigate some of those fears by preparing yourself mentally and physically.
+Facing any sort of surgery can be intimidating, but you can ease some of those fears by preparing yourself mentally and physically.
 Effective pain management is going to be an important part of the recovery process, as it is with any surgery.
 A variety of pain medications are available following back surgery that can help make the recovery process more comfortable.
-Physicians and surgeons utilize powerful painkillers during surgery and can prescribe a number of different types of medication once the procedure is complete.
-Regardless of the type of surgery performed, pain medication plays an integral role in getting patients back on their feet and on with their lives.

-- An experienced medical staff (physician, surgeon and anesthesiologist)
+- An experienced medical staff (doctor, surgeon and anesthesiologist)

 - A full medical screening to help avoid complications and correctly identify the origin of the pain

-- An honest discussion about previous experiences with painkillers, drugs and alcohol
+- An honest discussion about previous experiences with pain medications, drugs and alcohol

-It is important to consult your physician about pain medications to take after your surgery, if you need the additional pain relief.
+It is important to consult your doctor about pain medications to take after your surgery if you need the additional pain relief.
 Different procedures and patients require different medication and treatments.
 To learn more about the various ways to manage pain after a minimally invasive procedure, contact Laser Spine Institute.
-Our Care Team can guide you through the process from start to wellness.
+Our dedicated team can guide you on your journey to wellness.

 If you are still in the decision phase about your recent diagnosis, we are happy to provide you with additional information about your condition and Laser Spine Institute’s minimally invasive alternatives to traditional open neck and back surgery.
-Call today for your MRI review to see if you are a potential candidate for the spine surgery performed at our state-of-the-art surgery centers.
+Reach out to us today for your free MRI review* to see if you are a potential candidate for the spine surgery performed at our state-of-the-art surgery centers.